h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/overview.md

 *Simulate: prepare strategically ahead of time.*

-## Background

 ## Audience

+Hospital staff (e.g., hospital managers, hospital leadership, etc.)

 ## Access

-**COVID-19 Forecast** is available in the H2O Cloud.
+Simulate is available on the H2O Cloud.
 To learn how to access it, see [Access H2O Health Apps]().

 <br>
 === "Feedback"
     - :material-file-outline: <a href="" target="_blank">Submit and view feedback for this page</a>
-    - :material-package-variant-closed: Send feedback about H2O Healthcare to <dmitry.gordeev@h2o.ai>
+    - :material-package-variant-closed: Send feedback about H2O Healthcare to <ranjith.anantharaman@h2o.ai>